anuszek/SE_project/README.md

 ## Project Description

-This is the repository for the **SE_AGH_Access_Controll_System** system, which aims to increase the security and reliability of employee entry registration at a facility.
+This is the repository for the **Access Controll System** system, which aims to increase the security and reliability of employee entry registration at a facility.
 The system uses two-factor authentication, combining the scanning of a QR code access pass with real-time biometric verification of the employee's face.

 The system is designed to eliminate abuse (e.g., sharing access cards), ensure reliable work time tracking, and provide automatic reporting on incidents.